I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 A: It can help reduce the appearance of a tan preventing the transfer of melanin (dark skin pigment) to the skin's surface, which can gradually lighten a tan.

-Q: What side effects might I experience from applying niacinamide?
+Q: What side effects of using niacinamide?

 Question: How long does it take to notice a reduction in dark spots with niacinamide?